-People that suffer from meth addiction and do not attend rehab to treat it, also often lose everything that they care about.
+People that suffer from meth addiction and do not attend rehab to treat it also often lose everything that they care about.
 This includes their relationships with their family and friends, their money, and even their mental sanity.
-This is because people that suffer from meth addiction start to spend all of their time and money using meth or trying to get more meth to use.
+This is because people that suffer from meth addiction start to spend all of their time and money using meth or trying to get more meth to use, which has long-term effects.
 Thus, they neglect their responsibilities and real-life relationships.

-To overcome meth addiction, individuals must first attend meth detox.
-Detox is the process of ridding all toxic substances from one’s body.
+To overcome addiction to methamphetamine use, individuals must first attend meth detox.
+Detoxification is the process of ridding all toxic substances from one’s body.
 In this case, that toxic substance is primarily meth.

 While detoxing from meth, people will likely start experiencing severe withdrawal symptoms.
-To ensure that people receive the care that they need while detoxing from meth, they must attend medical detox.
+To ensure that people receive the healthcare that they need while detoxing from meth, they must attend medical detox.

 Medical detox is detox in a facility that has doctors and medical staff on standby monitoring the entire detox process.
-By attending medical detox with doctors and medical staff on standby, individuals can be prescribed medications to help them manage their meth withdrawal symptoms.
+By attending medical detox with doctors and medical staff on standby, individuals can be prescribed medications to help them manage their meth withdrawal symptoms and cravings.
 That way, people can safely complete meth detox and enter meth addiction treatment.

-Like any form of substance addiction treatment, there are various different types of meth rehab.
-Individuals with severe meth addictions should attend inpatient or residential meth addiction treatment.
+Like any form of substance abuse treatment plan, there are various different types of meth rehab programs.
+Individuals with severe meth addictions should attend inpatient treatment or residential meth addiction treatment centers.
 That way, they can receive 24/7 care and monitoring in a structured and intensive environment.

-A good alternative to inpatient forms of addiction treatment for people that want to receive intensive care without having to live in rehab facilities 24/7 is partial hospitalization program (PHP) treatment.
+A good alternative to inpatient forms of addiction treatment option for people who want to receive intensive care without having to live in rehab facilities 24/7 is partial hospitalization program (PHP) treatment.
 PHP treatment is intensive rehab that occurs five to eight hours a day, five to seven days a week.
-When not in rehab though, PHP patients can live in their own homes and tend to their normal lives.
+When not in rehab, though, PHP patients can live in their own homes and tend to their normal lives.

-People with more moderate level meth addictions can attend intensive outpatient program (IOP) treatment.
+People with more moderate-level meth addictions can attend intensive outpatient treatment programs (IOP).
 IOPs require their patients to attend rehab for around three to four hours a day, a few days a week.

-Located in beautiful New Hampshire, Live Free Recovery is in the perfect, peaceful setting that one can overcome a meth addiction in.
-To learn more about Live Free Recovery and the different addiction treatment programs and services that we offer, contact us today!
+Located in beautiful New Hampshire, Live Free Recovery is in the perfect, peaceful setting in that one can overcome a meth addiction.
+To learn more about Live Free Recovery and the different effective treatment programs and services that we offer, contact us today!
 We would love to hear from you.